rubenscordeirobr/AtendeLogo/README.md

 #### AtendeLogo.Application
 - **Purpose:**
-  This layer contains application-specific, contracts and mediator for commands, queries, and domain events.
+  This layer contains application-specific, abstractions and mediator for commands, queries, and domain events.
 It serves as a bridge between the Domain and Infrastructure layers.
-- **Contracts**
+- **Abstractions**
   - Notifications
   - Persistence
   - Security